 Safety with baby makes is of the utmost importance.
 In many countries you actually cannot sell toys or baby items without CE certification (unsure about what CE markings are?
 Here is an article that explains what it is).
 Even if you aren’t going to sell your baby items, you need to make sure that they are baby safe.

 Safety eyes, despite the name, should be used with caution as they can come undone and pose a choking hazard.
 I prefer to embroider eyes onto my makes, especially if they are for very young babies.
-If you do decide to go with safety eyes, make sure to purchase good quality eyes and sealing them at the back using the melting technique (used in this pattern here)
+If you do decide to go with safety eyes, make sure to purchase good quality eyes and seal them at the back using the melting technique (used in this pattern here)

 Avoid tassels and long strings which can tangle or holes where little fingers can get stuck.
 Any other haberdashery that needs to be added, such as buttons, zips, toggles, felt pieces etc, need to be firmly attached.
 Hot glue doesn’t cut it I’m afraid!